How to Use LinkedIn as a College Student

 6 Ways to Use LinkedIn to Your Advantage

 Building relationships on LinkedIn starts with engaging other users.
 Post content that your network finds valuable.
 That can include interesting articles as well as updates on your endeavors.
 Stay active, but avoid clogging your connections' feeds with overactivity — aim for at least twice weekly and no more than once per day.

 LinkedIn groups act as forums where you can demonstrate knowledge and connect with like-minded people.
 Find groups by using the site's recommendation and search functions.
 Check who in your network belongs to a given group, and use current connections to build future ones.

-Use LinkedIn's search to explore companies based on industry, location,and other keywords.
-General company information helps you prep for interviews, but discovering who in your network is connected to that company also helps you get a foot in the door.
+Use LinkedIn's search tool to explore companies based on industry, location, and other keywords.
+General company information can help you prep for interviews, but discovering who in your network is connected to that company can also help you get a foot in the door.
 Look to companies' LinkedIn profiles for information on their organizational objectives, hiring practices, and current projects.

 Talk to Recruiters

-Seek out recruiters yourself, searching by industry and location.
-Form connections with recruiters, or any industry insiders, by sending personalized messages that explain your interest and goals.
+You can search for recruiters by industry and/or location.
+Form connections with recruiters and industry insiders by sending personalized messages that explain your interest and goals.

 Apply for Jobs

-LinkedIn boasts more than 20 million job listings.
-Once you've found one that interests you, throw your hat in the ring in seconds using LinkedIn's Easy Apply feature, which lets you add supplementary material to a stored resume and hit send
+LinkedIn boasts millions of job listings.
+Once you've found a position that interests you, you can throw your hat in the ring in mere seconds using LinkedIn's Easy Apply feature, which lets you add supplemental material to a stored resume and hit send.

 Employers will receive a snapshot of your profile, along with the option to access additional details — which leads us back to the importance of a strong profile.
 Make sure your photo, summary, and credentials reflect your professionalism and strengths.